System environment (Hostname, DNS etc)

 This changes the mail storage format from mbox to maildir, which is easier for management of domains and users.

-Create the above maildir by hand:
+Create the above maildir by manual:

 sudo mkdir -p /var/mail/vhosts/myvps.com